ADVRHumanoids/modular_hhcm/README.md

 If you plan to make modifications it and don't want to re-install it every time, install it in 'editable mode' :
 `pip install -e .`

+REQUIREMENTS: ros-melodic-tf package: `sudo apt update && sudo apt install ros-melodic-tf`.

+NOTE (python2): setuptools must be upgraded before the installation (`pip2 install --upgrade setuptools`) because protobuf_to_dict does not specify the minimum required version and pip dependecies are resolved in alphabetical order.

 2. **Catkin install**

 After cloning the repo in the caktin sourcespace run: